Open to new projects

 The outcome

-Delivered a coherent events content framework across all three surfaces in time for soft launch, ahead of Meta Connect.
+Delivered a coherent events metadata framework across all three surfaces in time for soft launch, ahead of Meta Connect.
 The metadata-first approach was adopted as the shared design principle across the XFN team, and the source of truth became the reference point for engineering and QA.

 +8% Cross-screen (VR, mobile, desktop) time spent